Crushok/Crushok/README.md

 I'm currently continuing to expand my skills in **backend development, cloud technologies, cybersecurity, systems architecture, and data-driven applications**.

-> I like building things that solve actual problems — not just projects that look good in a repository.
+> I like building things that solve actual problems, not just projects that look good in a repository.

 <p align="left">